 After learning the different Korean food, here are some Korean vocabulary related to food and eating.
 You can also check different Food-themed K-dramas to pick up some Korean food vocabulary like Chocolate, Jewel In The Palace, Oh My Ghost, My Name Is Kim Sam Soon, King Of Baking, Kim Tak Goo, and Let’s Eat.

 Your trip to South Korea won’t be complete without trying Korean food.
 But, the most important of all is learning some basic Korean words and phrases that will help you talk to the locals in South Korea.
-If you’re an avid K-drama fan, I’m pretty sure that you already have some in your pocket, but it is still nice to learn more.
+If you’re an avid K-drama fan, I’m pretty sure you already have some in your pocket, but it is still nice to learn more.